Coding theorems for compound problems via quantum R\'enyi divergences: R enyi divergences

 \subsection{R\'enyi capacities}

-By a channel $W$ we mean a map $W:\,\X\to\S(\hil)$, where $\X$ is some input alphabet (which can be an arbitrary non-empty set) and $\hil$ is a finite-dimensional Hilbert space.
-We recover the usual notion of a quantum channel when $\X=\S(\kil)$ for some Hilbert space $\kil$, and $W$ is a completely positive trace-preserving linear map.
+By a \ki{classical-quantum channel}, or simply a \ki{channel}, $W$ we mean a map $W:\,\X\to\S(\hil)$, where $\X$ is some input alphabet (which can be an arbitrary non-empty set) and $\hil$ is a finite-dimensional Hilbert space.
+We recover the usual notion of a \ki{quantum channel} when $\X=\S(\kil)$ for some Hilbert space $\kil$, and $W$ is a completely positive trace-preserving linear map.
+A channel $W$ is called \ki{classical} if all the $W(x)$ commute with each other for every $x\in\X$.

 For an input alphabet $\X$, let $\{\delta_x\}_{x\in\X}$ be a set of rank-$1$ orthogonal projections in some Hilbert space $\hil_{\X}$, and for every channel $W:\,\X\to\S(\hil)$ define